 Conduct thorough product and keyword research

 Build an optimized listing.
-Optimize your product title, bullet points, images, backend keywords, and description.
+Optimize your product title, bullet points, images, amazon backend keywords, and description.
 Make the best use of Amazon A+ content

 Track your keywords and eliminate the non-performing keywords